 Method #5: Steeping

 Steeping is common in cold brew coffee and in brewing coffee tea bags.

 Steeping is also the best way to make gold coffee, whether hot or cold.
 It’s often said that steeped coffee tastes more balanced and smooth than other varieties.

 Cold brew coffee is above average in the caffeine department, coming in at around 230 mg of caffeine for 8 ounces.
 Typically, you’ll want to steep it overnight for the best coffee results.

 One thing to note about this light roast’s brewing method: The longer you steep the pouch, the more kick in your cup of joe.
 If you’re looking for an extra jolt, Golden Ratio products can steep for up to 10 minutes.
 Plus, they’re crafted from an extremely light roast.

 Get ready for an energy boost!
 Looking for less caffeine?
 Shoot for a shorter brew time.

 How much caffeine is too much?

 Great news for caffeine lovers: The recommended caffeine limit is fairly high.
 The FDA recommends no more than 400 mg per day for healthy adults, which comes out to roughly 4 standard-strength cups of joe a day.

-Most “strongest coffee” brands, like Cannonball Coffee, High Voltage, or Devil Mountain Coffee, far surpass this recommendation.
+Most “strongest coffee” brands, like Red Goat, Australia’s High Voltage, or the infamous Devil Mountain Coffee, far surpass this recommendation.
 Many high-caffeine brands boast caffeine content of up to 3 times what the FDA says is safe.